How to turn a Multinational Automotive-Finance Company into an Innovation Powerhouse

 Qmarkets: Did you employ any internal marketing communications to promote usage of the platform?

-J.P.M.: Communication is, of course, central to employee engagement, so from the beginning, we initiated a dedicated communication plan to promote the initiative.
+J.P.M: Communication is, of course, central to employee engagement, so from the beginning, we initiated a dedicated communication plan to promote the initiative.
 At launch, we produced a video of our CEO which was posted on our internal Intranet.
 From then on we sent regular updates to our users on the project, both using Qmarkets’ internal communication tools and our own systems.
-If we did not engage with communication and involve our CEO, we would not have been able to achieve our objectives.
+If we did not engage with communication and involve our Director General, we would not have been able to achieve our objectives.

 Qmarkets: Many of Qmarkets customers will use custom workflows to align with their unique company protocols and infrastructure.
 Please could you describe the workflow which RCI Bank used for this project??